 Zahara de la Sierra, Spain

-Zahara de la Sierra is the most spectacular of all Pueblos Blancos (Spanish name for the ‘white villages’).
+Zahara de la Sierra is the most spectacular of all Pueblos Blancos (the Spanish name for the ‘white villages’).
 It is one of those towns in Europe where fairytale meets reality.

 Cascading down a hillside into vineyards and olive orchards and surrounded by Zahara-el Gastor reservoir’s turquoise waters, this tiny village in Spain is always ready to take away your breath.
 You have been warned!